Amazon Web Services cloud application

 Note: Learn more about organizational structure.

-7. To turn on a service for a set of users across or within organizational units, select an access group.
+7. (Optional) To turn on a service for a set of users across or within organizational units, select an access group.
 For details, go to Use groups to customize service access.

 8. Ensure that your Amazon Web Services user account email IDs match with those in your Google domain.